Receiver (firearms): Unfinished receivers

-"Unfinished receivers", also called "80 percent receivers" or "blanks", are partially completed receivers with no serial numbers.
+"Unfinished receivers", also called "80 percent receivers", "80% lowers", or "blanks", are partially completed receivers with no serial numbers.
 Purchasers must perform their own finishing work in order to make the receiver usable.
 The finishing of receivers for sale or distribution by unlicensed persons is against US law.
 Because an unfinished 80% receiver is not a firearm, purchasers do not need to pass a background check.
 The resulting firearm is known as a "ghost gun".

 During the Biden Administration, the ATF imposed regulations on the sale and marketing of unfinished receivers and kits containing them by revising the legal definition of receivers to include "a partially complete, disassembled, or nonfunctional frame or receiver, including a frame or receiver parts kit, that is designed to or may readily be completed, assembled, restored, or otherwise converted to function as a frame or receiver".
 (The term "receiver" was also redefined as referring to non-handgun firearms, while "frame" was redefined as referring to handguns exclusively.)
 The new definitions went into effect on August 24, 2022.
 In the case VanDerStok v.
-Garland, filed on June 30, 2023, a federal court in Texas ruled that the new ATF regulations exceeded the agency's statutory authority, and struck them down.
+Garland, filed on June 30, 2023, a federal judge in the United States District Court for the Northern District of Texas ruled that the new ATF regulations exceeded the agency's statutory authority, and struck them down.
 However, on August 8, 2023, the Texas court's nationwide vacatur was temporarily placed on hold by the Supreme Court of the United States, leaving the new ATF regulations on unfinished receivers in place.